ediheid/portfolio-frontend/README.md

 ### Deployment

-- Deployed on Vercel via GitHub
+- Deployed on Vercel
-- DNS setup in Vercel
-- Backend is deployed to Heroku
 - Deploys on push to Main branch
+- Backend is deployed separately

 ### Build

 - Build Command - 'CI=false npm run build' - overide in Vercel
 - environmental variables added to Vercel

 ### Hosting

 - Domain hosted by Ionos
 - Email hosting DNS setup in Vercel

-- Webmail hosted by (https://mail.ionos.de/) and forwarded to gmail.
+- Webmail hosted by https://mail.ionos.de/ and forwarded to gmail.
 Setup is in backend using Nodemailer